asteroid-lang/asteroid/asteroid/adb/docs/in_action.md

 (ADB)[e] n
 ```

+Here we see explicit mode being enabled using the `e` command
+and a simple typematch occuring.

-Here we see something similar.
-We can see the constraint-only
+We can see the constraint-only pattern, the conditional match,
-pattern, the typematch to integer, but, when we get to the conditional
-part of the pattern, we see a failure.
-With explicit mode, we can see
-exactly *where* in the pattern the failure occurs.
+the internal variable `x` being unified, the condition being
+met, and finally `z` being set to 9 as 9 succeeded
+the typematch.

+During unification, explicit mode shows the user the exact
+term and pattern which will be matched.
+Seen as `** pattern:` and
+`** term:`.

 ```
 [/home/user/example1.ast (4)]
 -->> let y:*p = 11.